 Pros and Cons

 Acid stains are great for breathing life into any concrete surface that is dull or muted.
-Like a penetrating stain, this sealer permeates the concrete’s layers so it is very resistant to UV rays and the normal wear and tear.
+Like a penetrating stain, this sealer permeates the concrete’s layers so it is very resistant to UV rays and normal wear and tear.

 Acid stains are great for indoor and outdoor use.
 Although it is the most expensive of the stains used to treat concrete, the results are altering and stunning.
 We also wrote an article to help you get a better understanding of the actual cost of acid staining concrete, which might be worth checking out before you proceed.

 Amount Of Stain Needed